-Paper, PDF’s or TOD’s (TRUE original documents); could knowledge of these document-types have saved the former campaign-manager of President Donald Trump, Paul Manafort?
+-could knowledge of these document-types, have saved the former campaign-manager of President Donald Trump, Paul Manafort?

 In the indictment of Manafort a few years ago, the Justice Department Special Counsel Robert Mueller, stated how Paul and his associate, Richard Gates, worked together to manipulate a PDF-file by converting it to Word, changing it, and then converting it back to a PDF.

 Paul did eventually get convicted of this and other types of fraudulent money schemes.
-With the right type of documentation, no one would have even attempted the mindless crime described by the Justice Department.
-But that’s not all; we believe that the technology behind secure original documents will have a larger impact on society than the PDF.
-For several reasons.
+But with the right type of documentation, no one would have even attempted the mindless crimes described by the Justice Department.

-But let’s back up.
+Let’s back up.
 Really back up.
-To the 14th century, when Johannes Gutenberg of Mainz, Germany invented the printing press.
+To the 14th century, when Johannes Gutenberg invented the printing press.
 Gutenberg and his paper press made books widely available.
 The printing press sparked an “information revolution” and is of course regarded as a pivotal historical development, by creating mass distribution of paper.

 It must have been amazing to finally digest stories on your own terms back then, instead of having them told to you by the same big-mouth relative on a weekly or monthly basis.